 - If you own a retail shop and sell merchandise, your COGS will be the original price that you paid for the merchandise.

 - If you manufacture products, for each item that you sell, you’ll need to add up all the costs involved.

 Where this gets tricky is when one cost produces more than one product.
 In this case, you have to calculate the unit cost and how many units are used in each product.

 Sound scary, I know.
 But it’s really not that bad.
-Here’s an example:
+Here’s an example of a pricing structure: